Doctor Who Appreciation Society: Blue Plaques

 In 2014, DWAS raised funds for a blue heritage plaque erected at Riverside Studios in Hammersmith in memory of the show's first producer Verity Lambert.
 This was unveiled by her friend and well known director Waris Hussein at a special free-to-enter event which included a big screen presentation of the BBC docu-drama An Adventure in Space and Time.
 Following the closure for redevelopment of Riverside later that year, the plaque was placed into storage.
 It was re-dedicated in 2022, now installed on the exterior of the new building.

 Following this, in 2016, the Society raised funds for another plaque in memory of Jon Pertwee at New Wimbledon Theatre in London.
 This was unveiled at another free-to-enter event on 23 October 2016 by the Society's current president Colin Baker.

 In August 2018, the Society announced that agreement had been reached with Ealing Studios for a plaque honouring William Hartnell.
 The plaque was unveiled on 14 October 2018 by Hartnell's granddaughter, Jessica Carney.
+Following the decision to renovate Ealing Studios, the plaque was placed into storage in 2023 pending re-installation.

+July 2023 saw a plaque honouring Patrick Troughton installed at The Patrick Troughton Theatre at Mill Hill School in London where he studied as a teenager.
+The plaque was unveiled by two of his children, Jo and Michael in the presence of friends and family.